fortran-lang/fpm-docs/pages/index.md

 :::::

+## {fa}`cubes` Registry

+There are already many packages available for use with fpm, providing an easily accessible and rich ecosystem of general purpose and high-performance code.
+For a full list of packages checkout the [fpm registry](https://fortran-lang.org/packages/fpm).
+New packages can be submitted to the registry [here](https://github.com/fortran-lang/fpm-registry).

 ## {fa}`newspaper` News

 Recent events around the Fortran Package Manager, such as new releases, conference talks, and new packages will be announced here.